On the U.S.-Mexico border, hopes and fears after Biden’s order limiting asylum

 She had been at the Sacred Heart Church shelter with her family for four days.
 They planned to continue on to Chicago, where they’ll be met by her cousin.
 Parababire hopes that after she gets to the Windy City, she can go back to high school and possibly enter college.

-Parababire and her relatives arrived in the United States just before President Joe Biden issued an executive order that partly bans asylum claims when unauthorized crossings exceed a daily threshold.
+Parababire and her relatives arrived in the U.S. just before President Joe Biden issued an executive order that partly bans asylum claims when unauthorized crossings exceed a daily threshold.
 Because the family was admitted using the CBP One app, they were allowed to continue their journey.

 As for other migrants at the U.S.-Mexico border, local leaders said this week they are anticipating the effects of the order to be somewhat beneficial in limiting unauthorized crossings, though there was also plenty of skepticism.